boomernag/activity-challenges/README.md

 - [Balsamiq Mockups 4](https://balsamiq.com/)
   - Used to create the wireframes and planning this project.
 - [Dev Tools](https://www.google.com/chrome/)
-  - This project used the Dev Tools from 3 browsers: Chrome, Firefox and Safari.
-They were necessary to keep track and test the code during the development.
+  - This project used the Dev Tools from Chrome.
+It was necessary to keep track and test the code during the development.
 - [Heroku](https://www.heroku.com)
   - Used for app hosting and deploying.
 - [GitHub](https://github.com/)